 With a marquise CZ stone, an intertwined band with smaller CZs, and a sparkling halo, this stainless steel ring looks like it could be made of true fine metal.

-Blue Steel Divinity Ring
+Blue Steel Divinity Stainless Steel 2 Carat Cubic Zirconia Ring

 This incredibly thin stainless steel band is covered in tiny CZ diamonds for a super dainty and elegant look.
 It’s finished with a large cushion-cut CZ stone.

-The Steel Shop Round Trinity Engagement Ring
+The Steel Shop Stainless Steel Round Trinity Engagement Ring

 This trinity ring features three large CZ diamonds in the center and plenty of small ones flanking either side for extra sparkle.
 This works nicely with the stainless steel band.

-Stainless Steel Ring
+Blue Steel Francesca Ring